 After test-driving several cars, the choice should be clear.
 If it isn’t, sleep on it.
 In the morning, you might have your answer.
 If not, ask your friend’s opinion.

-While making the right decision is important, it’s also good to realize that there isn’t one perfect answer.
+While making the right decision is essential, it’s also good to realise that there isn’t one perfect answer.
 Today’s cars are safer than ever before.
 They get better mileage.
 They have amenities at lower costs than in the past.
-In short, there could be several good vehicle choices and the final decision is really a matter of individual taste.
+In short, there could be several good vehicle choices, and the final decision is a matter of individual taste.

 Now that you’ve done your research, we hope that this article makes you feel confident that you’ve found the right car for you, it’s time to buy.
 Please support us by sharing this post on Facebook.